arriolac/arriolac.github.io/source/about-me/index.markdown

 Software Engineer at Operator.

+Android Dev Consultant.

-Previously an Android Developer Green Halo Labs, Edmodo and Software Engineer at HP.
+Previously at Edmodo and HP.

 Avid rock climber and loves all things fitness.